 Contact the Council's Executive Assistant at 250-638-4724 to advise the City regarding your special event.
 Every effort will be made to ensure that someone is in attendance representing the City of Terrace; however, depending on schedules this may not always be possible.
 In order to ensure that Mayor and Council are reminded of your event, please do not contact them directly to make arrangements for their attendance, as this may result in your event not being noted by the Executive Assistant, who is responsible for arranging Council's schedule.

 - Read the minutes—which are a summary of the actions of Council during the meeting.
 Find the minutes here.
-They’re usually available on that page within 48 hours of the council meeting.

 What’s on the list for the next council meeting?
 Find the latest agenda here.